ranabhat/ranabhat.github.io/README.md

 The code and styles are licensed under the MIT license.
 [See project license.](LICENSE) Obviously you should not use the content of this repo in your own resume. :wink:

-Disclaimer: Use of Homer J. Simpson image and name used under [Fair Use](https://en.wikipedia.org/wiki/Fair_use) for educational purposes.
-Project license does not apply to use of this material.